working-group-two/wgtwo.com/blog/2022-09-09-evolution-of-mobile-core/index.md

 - They need to be able to shift the focus from merely operating their core to offering innovative, new services to their customers.

 *Want to learn more about Working Group Two’s cloud-native and programmable mobile core platform?
-Get in touch with us.
 [Get in touch with us](https://www.wgtwo.com/contact/)*